PrinsFrank/PrinsFrank.nl/_posts/2019-01-27-How-to-fix-our-time-system-pt2.md

 ## Our current system

-Sandfor Fleming, a Canadian railway engineer first proposed the basis for our current time zone system in his “[Papers on Time-reckoning and the selection of a prime meridian to be common to all nations” in the Transactions of the Canadian Institute, Toronto in 1879](https://ia800208.us.archive.org/12/items/cihm_03135/cihm_03135.pdf).
+Sandfor Fleming, a Canadian railway engineer first proposed the basis for our current time zone system in his “[Papers on Time-reckoning and the selection of a prime meridian to be common to all nations” in the Transactions of the Canadian Institute, Toronto in 1879](https://ia800208.us.archive.org/12/items/cihm_03135/cihm_03135.pdf){:target="_blank" rel="noreferrer noopener"}.
 The urgency for a solution is made clear on page 13 with the example:

 >“Suppose we take the case of a person travelling from London to India.
 He starts with Greenwich time, but he scarcely leaves the shores of England, when he finds his watch no longer right.
 Paris time is used for the journey, until that of Rome becomes the standard.
 At Brindisi is another exchange.
 Up the Mediterranean, ships’ time is used.
 At Alexandria, Egyptian time is the standard.
 At Suez, ships’ time is resumed, and continues, with daily changes, until India is reached.
 Arriving at Bombay, the traveller will find two standards employed, local time and railway time, the latter being that of Madras.” _-page 13-_